marklasia/smart-contracts/README2.md

 ## ContractRegistry
 `ContractRegistry` is a rather simple yet integral part of the ecosystem.
 It allows all of the other contracts to talk to each other in the ecosystem.
 It also allows for swapping out non-`PoaToken` contracts for newer versions.
 This will allow for the smart contracts to evolve and improve over time along with the needs of the project.

 It uses a single private mapping which maps `bytes32` to addresses.
-A given `string` converted to bytes32 will return a corresponding address.
+A given `string` converted to bytes32 by hashing the string using `keccak256` will return a corresponding address.

 There are several getters: one allows usage of `string`s and the other allows direct usage of `bytes32` (useful for some required assembly in other contracts).

 There is a single setter which is restricted using OpenZeppelin's `Ownable` contract.

-### Limitations
-Due to the nature of converting `string`s to `bytes32`s

 ## BrickblockToken
-BrickblockToken is an ERC20 Token with added features enabling the Brickblock contract to:
+BrickblockToken is an ERC20 `PausableToken` (from OpenZeppelin) with added features enabling the Brickblock contract to:

 * send out tokens from the token sale
 * finalise the token sale according to previously agreed up terms
-* approve the fountain contract to transfer tokens
+* approve the `BrickblockAccount` contract to transfer company tokens
 * change the stored address for the fountain contract
 * be tradable amongst users
 * be tradable on exchanges
-* be upgradeable
+* be pausable

-Company tokens are locked in by assigning the value to the contract itself.
-The owner never starts with any token balance.
-This way there is no way to move the tokens without predetermined functions.
-The tokens are approved to be locked into the `AccessToken` contract when `finalizeTokenSale` is called.
-Once when the tokens are locked into the `AccessToken`, there will be no way to move them until November 30, 2020.
+Finalize token sale is the most noteworthy function which finalizes balances once when the token sale has finished.
+There are three main groups where percentages are allocated:
+1. `contributorsShare`
+    * 51%
+1. `companyTokens`
+    * 35%
+1. `bonusTokens`
+    * 14%

+When the sale is finalized, any unsold tokens are burnt from the `contributorsShare`.

+Company tokens are held as the contract's token balance (`balanceOf(address(this))`).
+When finalize is called it sets approval for a given contract to run `trasnferFrom`.
+The contract to get this approval `BrickblockAccount`.

+Company tokens can be used like other users' tokens other than being able to move tokens outside of the ecosystem until November 30, 2020.
+More details on these functions will be covered in the `BrickblockAccount` section.

 The `AccessToken` contract will later be called to lock the company funds into the fountain.
 See below for more details.
+This is the same process for any other users wanting to benefit from `BrickblockToken` ownership.

+### Important Note
+In early development there was a contract called `BrickblockFountain`.
+The address value on the current `BrickblockToken` on mainnet is `fountainContractAddress`.
+This is actually the `BrickblockAccount` contract.
+Concepts and methods of handling company tokens have changed since deployment of the `BrickblockToken` contract.
+The end result is exactly the same as originally intended.
+Only the execution and variable names are different.

+`BrickblockAccount` was essentially meant to be part of the functionality of `AccessToken`.
+It was later found to be a better idea to seperate these contracts for clarity and cleaner code.

+There is also a `toggleDead` function which does not do anything other than set a cosmentic `bool` variable.
+It is only meant to be a flag to set should the worst happen...

 ## AccessToken